mstuttgart/ludic-game-library/README.md

 ![](https://fbcdn-sphotos-h-a.akamaihd.net/hphotos-ak-xap1/v/t1.0-9/10514538_246512682216796_9011707768929326749_n.jpg?oh=48943498d3c090796c14cfdcc736622a&oe=574C6CF4&__gda__=1467718952_5a55a2eeae1ab29242af5bb3a3235f14)

+Do you liked?
+See the portuguese doc about: [here](https://drive.google.com/open?id=0ByiecNQsXD1GWlZWeTNzc3RqOXc) Ps.: Saga Game Library is the previous name of Ludic Game Library.

 ## Features
 The current version is usable.
 However, we intend to improve it even more, so it is defined as an beta version.